0xless/433mhz_jam/README.md

 Now you can simply clone the repository, open the `.ino` file in the Arduino IDE and flash the target board.

 Before flashing, make sure to change the default SSID and password.
+By default the network is created with an hidden SSID, keep that in mind when attempting to connect to the WiFi network.

 ## Usage
 To use 433Mhz jam you need to power on the device and wait a few seconds for it to complete booting up.
-After a while a new WiFi network should be available, connect to it and using a browser visit `192.168.2.1` (default board IP).
+After that the new WiFi network should be available, it is now possible to connect to the network and use a browser to visit `192.168.2.1` (default board IP).

-At this point a simple html page with a button should show up.
+At this point a simple HTML page with a button should show up.
 Press the button to start jamming!
 And press again to stop.

 NOTE: in some phones, to connect to an IP in the local network, you need to disconnect phone data.
+Debug messages are available via serial console to troubleshoot potential issues.